jasonlienardi/tp/docs/UserGuide.md

 1. boxing | duration: 10 | intensity: LOW | date: 01-04-2024
 ~~~

-## 1.5 For editing existing data
+## 2.5 For editing existing data
-### 1.5.1 Edit an existing meal after inserted: `editMeal`
+### 2.5.1 Edit an existing meal after inserted: `editMeal`
-For a meal that was inputted in the day, edit its serving size
+For a meal that was inputted in the day, edit its serving size.
+You may identify the meal by its index in listMeals.

 **Format**: `editMeal INDEX s/NEW_SERVING_SIZE`
-**Sample input**: `editMeal 2 s/2`
+**Sample input**: `editMeal 2 s/10`
 **Expected output**:
 ~~~
-Pizza has been edited to 2 servings
+chicken rice has been edited to 10 serving(s)
 ~~~

-### 1.5.2 Edit an existing drink after inserted: `editDrink`
+### 2.5.2 Edit an existing drink after inserted: `editDrink`
-For a drink that was inputted in the day, edit its serving size
+For a drink that was inputted in the day, edit its intake volume.
+You may identify the drink by its index in
+listDrinks.

-**Format**: `editDrink INDEX s/NEW_SERVING_SIZE`
+**Format**: `editDrink INDEX s/NEW_VOLUME`
-**Sample input**: editDrink 1 s/200
+**Sample input**: `editDrink 1 s/200`
 **Expected output**:
 ~~~
-Sprite has been edited to 200 ml
+iced lemon tea has been edited to 200 ml
 ~~~

-### 1.5.3 Edit water intake after inserted: `editWater`
+### 2.5.3 Edit water intake after inserted: `editWater`
-Edit serving size of total water intake
+Edit the total volume of water intake of the day, in ml.

 **Format**: `editWater s/TOTAL_WATER_INTAKE`
-**Sample input**: `editWater 200`
+**Sample input**: `editWater s/200`
 **Expected output**:
 ~~~
-Total water has been edited to 200 ml
+Total water intake has been edited to 200 ml
 ~~~

-## 1.6 For deleting data
+## 2.6 For deleting data
-### 1.6.1 Delete certain meal entry: `deleteMeal`
+### 2.6.1 Delete certain meal entry: `deleteMeal`
-For a meal that was inputted in the day, delete its input based on its index in the meal list
+Delete a meal that was inputted today.
+You may identify the meal by its index in listMeals.

 **Format**: `deleteMeal INDEX`
 **Sample Input**: `deleteMeal 1`
 **Expected output**:
 ~~~
-Removed Chicken Rice From Meals
+Removed chicken rice from meals
 ~~~

-### 1.6.2 Delete certain drink entry: `deleteDrink`
+### 2.6.2 Delete certain drink entry: `deleteDrink`
-For a drink that was inputted in the day, delete its input based on its index in the drink list
+Delete a drink that was inputted today.
+You may identify the drink by its index in listDrinks.

 **Format**: `deleteDrink INDEX`
 **Sample input**: `deleteDrink 1`
 **Expected output:**
 ~~~
-Removed Iced Lemon Tea From Drinks
+Removed iced lemon tea from drinks
 ~~~

-## 1.7 For clearing data
+## 2.7 For clearing data
-### 1.7.1 Clear all entries: `clear`
+### 2.7.1 Clear all entries: `clear`
-Clear all entries that you added to mealList, drinkList and exerciseList TODAY.
+Clear all entries that was added to mealList, drinkList and exerciseList **today**.
 Note: These are meals/drinks you consumed today or exercises you have done today.

 **Format**: `clear`
 **Expected output**:
 ~~~
-All meals, drinks and exercise entries that you added to your lists today have been deleted.
+All meals, drinks and exercise entries that you added to your lists today have been deleted
 ~~~

-## 1.8: Exit program
+## 2.8 Exit program
-### 1.8.1 Exit the app: `exit`
+### 2.8.1 Exit the app: `exit`
+Safely close the application.
+Don't worry, all your inputs will be saved while you're gone :)

 **Format**: `exit`
 **Expected output**:
 ~~~